julio-lockhart/WeBabel/README.md

 ### Running Locally

+The application is expecting Redis to be running on port 6379.
 After cloning, open the command line and navigate to the root directory of the project.
 Then run

 ```